adamstephensen/adamstephensen.blog/_posts/2019-04/2019-04-01-drone-highlights.md

 comments: true
 ---

-It's a great time to be a technologist.
-I am spending lots of my time at the moment thinking drones, AI & IOT, and about where these technologies intersect, and where they can help people.
+It is a great time to be a technologist.
+I am spending lots of my time at the moment thinking about drones, AI & IOT, about where these technologies intersect, and where they can help people.

 I was very happy when I got asked today to do a quick 10 minute presentation on 'Where are we at with drones'.